SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Related Works

 \subsection{Shared Teleoperation}

-The direct teleoperation of multi-DoF tasks is challenging, even in a system with high transparency.
+The direct teleoperation of multi \textit{Degrees-of-Freedom (DoFs)} tasks is challenging, even in a system with high transparency.
 It often requires extensive training and demands significant mental acuity and proficiency.
 To address this, shared autonomy leverages the prior knowledge to assist human operators from different perspectives \cite{selvaggio2021autonomy}.
 This approach has been applied to the teleoperation system to improve safety \cite{Marinho2019VirtualFA} and increase intuitiveness \cite{laghi2018shared}.
 In \cite{quere2020shared} a shared control template is proposed where some task space coordinates are fixed or constrained to assist the users in task execution.
 Additionally, shared autonomy can mitigate the influence of time delays and improve the task performance \cite{chen2024network}, leading to stability and ensuring that the delayed visual feedback does not degrade the performance.
-Furthermore, supervised autonomy has been applied in \cite{jang2022bc} where the users monitor the robot's execution and intervene when the robot tends to fail.
+In this work, we follow \cite{selvaggio2021autonomy}, where shared control employs a fixed level of autonomy, whereas shared autonomy adapts the autonomy level according to the task and interaction state.

-\section{Preliminaries: Bilateral teleoperation}
+\section{Preliminaries: Bilateral Teleoperation}

 In this section, the basic position-force bilateral teleoperation architecture is first presented.
-The proposed shared tele-assembly is then introduced in the next section.
+The proposed shared bilateral teleoperation is then introduced in the next section.

-A basic Position-Force (P-F) architecture for a bilateral teleoperation system is illustrated in Fig. \ref{fig:teleop}.
+A basic Position-Force (P-F) architecture for a bilateral teleoperation system is illustrated in block (a) of Fig. \ref{fig:teleop}.
 The joint velocity of the leader robot is transmitted through the communication channel to the {follower robot} as its desired velocity to track.
 In the other direction, the interaction force between the {follower robot} and the environment is transmitted back to the {leader robot} and applied to the operator's hand to feel the remote environment.

-Consider a torque-controlled robot with $n$-DoF, and ignoring the joint friction, the dynamics of a robot manipulator in joint space is written as:
+Consider a torque-controlled robot with $n$-DoFs, and ignoring the joint friction, the dynamics of a robot manipulator in joint space is written as:

 where $\bm{M}_i \in \mathbb{R}^{n \times n}$ corresponds to the mass matrix, $\bm{c}_i \in \mathbb{R}^{n}$ indicates the Coriolis/centrifugal vector.
 The vectors $\bm{q}_i, \Dot{\bm{q}}_i, \Ddot{\bm{q}}_i \in \mathbb{R}^{n}$ represent the robot joint position, velocity, and acceleration.
 The parameter $\bm{\tau}_{c,i} \in \mathbb{R}^{n}$ is the command torque to the robot and $\bm{\tau}_{ext,i} \in \mathbb{R}^{n}$ is the external torque applied on the robot.
 The subscript $i\in \{l, f\}$ represents \textit{leader} and \textit{follower}, respectively.